 An elevated globulin level, called hyperglobulinemia, indicates immune system overactivity.
 There are a host of reasons your dog's globulin level may be higher than normal, just a few of which include:

 - Chronic liver disease

 - Ehrlichia infection (also called Ehrlichiosis), which is a bacterial infection of the white blood cells

 - Autoimmune diseases, such as lupus, which cause skin lesions

 - Chronic infections and inflammations

 The high globulin number is not the only important value considered.
-The vet will look at the dog's total protein value; an elevated total protein value can indicate dehydration, chronic inflammation, infection and immune system tumors.
+The veterinarian will look at the dog's total protein value.
+An elevated total protein value can indicate dehydration, chronic inflammation, infection, and immune system cancers.
 The conditions causing the higher globulin and total protein level can push the albumin/globulin ratio lower than normal.